aptos-labs/aptos-core/developer-docs-site/docs/guides/move-guides/mint-nft-cli.md

 ## 1. Create a collection and token

-Now that you have an understanding of the Aptos minting process and are starting to write smart contracts with Move, you are ready to create your first testnet NFT with the Aptos CLI.
+Now that you have an understanding of the Aptos minting process and are starting to write smart contracts with Move, you are ready to create your first devnet NFT with the Aptos CLI.

 In this section, we create a collection and token.
 This work maps to the demonstration in [create_nft.move](https://github.com/aptos-labs/aptos-core/blob/main/aptos-move/move-examples/mint_nft/1-Create-NFT/sources/create_nft.move).